mahopy/slr_utils/README.md

 The Google Scholar Meta Retriever is designed to automatically evaluate the search results for a topic from Google Scholar.
 For this, however, the search results must be downloaded via the "Save as" dialog in the browser.
 If you save all pages of a search (page 1, page 2, page 3) in a folder and apply the meta retriever to it, it will automatically find and copy all titles into one file.

+### bib_title_abstract_scan
+Some search engines for scientific literature can search for specific keywords, but often unfortunately only in, for example, the full text.
+Without being able to make restrictions here.
+The Title Abstract Scan for .bib files helps here, because it can read .bib files and search their title and abstract for certain search terms.
+It outputs these at the end.